SophieSjoberg/ca-prepcourse-3/the_web/how_does_internet_work.md

 The DELETE method deletes the specified resource.

 We will return to these methods further down the road when a more detailed discussion of the main HTTP verbs is required.

 ### HTTP Status Codes
 * 200's are used for successful requests.
 * 300's are for redirections.
 * 400's are used if there was a problem with the request.
 * 500's are used if there was a problem with the server.

+**Let's give it a rest for now.
+No need to get a headache over this.
+We're here to code, right?**